Dedicated funeral director Michelle shares her insights and experience around death and funerals.

 Often families receive a fairly impersonal service at a very emotional time – you may have to speak to a different person each time you call.
 Plus they usually offer little flexibility in their service delivery, which doesn’t enable much opportunity for making empowering choices.

 Generally, a small, independently owned funeral company will have a lot more flexibility in the way they handle the whole process.
 You’re more likely to receive a personalised service and have the same contact person for all of your arrangements and questions.
 Plus, they can usually adapt the funeral service to better suit your wishes, rather than a ‘one size fits all’ model.
-Part of this comes from having staff trained to undertake all aspects of the job and also not being attached to filling their own in-house chapels.
+Part of this comes from having staff trained to undertake all aspects of the job.
+Also not being attached to filling their own in-house chapels.
 Supporting an independent, you support a 100% Australian owned operator.
 Also an independent company will generally cost much less than a service with one of the corporates, as they don’t have the same overheads for things like marketing.

 Options and legal requirements